-If you are not sure of the legal requirements for marriage in the country you will be marrying in, contact the relevant embassy or the religious authorities in that country in advance to find out what is required.
+If you are not sure of the legal requirements for marriage in the country you will be marrying in, contact the civil registration office in that country in advance to find out what is required.

-Irish citizens living in Ireland should apply to the Consular Section of the Department of Foreign Affairs and Trade.
+Irish citizens living in Ireland should apply online to the Department of Foreign Affairs and Trade.
 If you are getting married in Italy for example, your Certificate of Freedom to Marry will be sent by the Department to the Irish embassy in Rome who will then forward it to the district where you will be married.
 In most other cases, the Certificate of Freedom to Marry will be issued by the Department and sent directly to you.

-If you want to get a copy of your foreign marriage certificate, you should contact the embassy for the country concerned or the relevant religious authority.
+If you want to get a copy of your foreign marriage certificate, you should contact the embassy or the civil registration office for the country concerned.

 80 St. Stephen’s Green